 Inspired by chef William Tardio Salvador’s Lima upbringing, along with the strong Japanese influences which a thriving immigrant community has brought to Peru’s food scene, Ayllu is one of the best spots in London for Nikkei food.
 If you’ve not encountered it yet, you’re in for a treat; Nikkei cuisine takes Peruvian ingredients and uses Japanese techniques and flavours to create a dining experience unlike any other.

 Their excellent bottomless brunch takes a detour from the usual two-course London brunch, by steering you gleefully through five fabulous courses.
-Start with sea bass ceviche, flavoured with coriander and lime, and then try a brunch dish you won’t find anywhere else in London: grilled ox heart, served with pan-fried mashed potato, spring onions, and aji amarillo.
+Start with ceviche mixto, flavoured with gingerr and lime, and then try the charron roll, made with avocado, pork, lime, tare sauce, and kimchi mayo.
 Then, it’s onto lomo saltado (flat iron steak with chunky chips, tomato, onions, and rice) and aji de gallina – pulled chicken breast flavoured with chili, bread, and milk.
-The brunch concludes with traditional Peruvian doughnuts, known as picarones, which are filled with banana and served with cane sugar and spices.
+The brunch concludes with traditional Peruvian truffles, with flavours of orange, coconut, lucuma, cancha, and queso fresco all featured.

 No two ways about it: you won’t be leaving Ayllu anything but stuffed.
-Plus, they’ve got plenty of outdoor seating that’ll ensure you can enjoy your meal with the required social distancing.
-Oh, and if you can tear your eyes away from the food for long enough, you can also enjoy 90 minutes of bottomless prosecco or mimosas – which isn’t native to either Peru or Japan, but is certainly very welcome in London!
+Oh, and if you can tear your eyes away from the food for long enough, you can also enjoy 90 minutes of bottomless prosecco or mimosas – which aren’t native to either Peru or Japan, but are certainly very welcome in London!

 Also published on Medium.